johnalanbrook/prosperon/docs/gui.md

 Register functions with built-in drawing callbacks to have code execute at particular points in time.
 Some drawing functions take world coordinates, while others take screen coordinates.

 gui
-Called before nk_gui.
-Screen space.
+Called every frame.

 draw
 Called every frame.
-World space.

 debug
 Called if drawing physics.
-World space.

 gizmo
-Called usually for editor purposes.
-World space.
+Called on an object if it is selected in the editor.

 # Mum